Operating Period - June / September / October

 Essentially the tour program remains the same, Arrival and departure Sunday, with a pre programmed down day on the Thursday.

 We will swap out the days in Pila and La Thuile and replace them with more shuttle days!
 Pretty straight forward.
-It means you'll ride all day epics such as the Becca France ridge and Cogne back country, it means you'll get less trails in over the week and you'll have to work a bit harder to reach some of the peaks, the riding and experience will be incredible.
+It means you'll ride all day epics such as the Becca France ridge and Cogne back country, it means you'll get less trails in over the week and you'll have to work a bit harder to reach some of the peaks, though the riding and experience will be incredible.

 Yes, but it would make no sense to ride many of the bike park trails without chairlift access.
 The shuttle van can access three sections of the La Thuile valley.
 Via the San Bernardo pass to see some of the bike park, and via two shuttle roads that approach the Glacier d'Assaly and on the oppsing side of that beyond the hamlet of Thovex.
 There's plenty to ride up here.